 Empirical Cost Inference

-This is a statistical method that relates to the cost of construction to a model of predictors through regression analyses.
+This is a statistical method that relates the cost of construction to a model of predictors through regression analyses.
 The quality of the predictive model determines the accuracy of this method.
 As such, it is crucial that there is a degree of familiarity with individual predictors of total project costs and statistical methods expertise.

-This relates the output, which is the amount built to the input, factors such as materials and labour.
+This relates to the output, which is the amount built to the input, factors such as materials and labour.
 In other words, to achieve a certain level of output, you must define the optimal input.
-Production functions can be very accurate when predicting input and output relationship for construction projects.
+Production functions can be very accurate when predicting input and output relationships for construction projects.
 There is also extensive data to draw upon for specific project types like schools or hospitals.

 It is considered a very accurate method, but it takes a lot of time.
 Stick estimating determines total expenditure by listing the cost of all components of a job in the correct order.
 With stick estimating, human error is often a concern.
 Primarily due to the amount of time it takes, estimators can lose concentration and focus during the process.